magento/devdocs/guides/v2.0/extension-dev-guide/composer-integration.md

 ##{{page.menu_title}}

 [Composer](https://getcomposer.org/) is a dependency manager for PHP.
-Magento 2 uses Composer to package components and product editions.
-Each component or product edition may be presented as a Composer package and published to the Magento Connect repository.
-In addition, some third party components that the Magento system uses may be actually not present in the code base.
+Magento 2 uses Composer to package components and product editions. <!-- Each component or product edition may be presented as a Composer package and published to Magento Connect.
+In addition, -->
+Some third party components that the Magento system uses may be actually not present in the code base.
 Instead, they are listed as dependencies in the root `composer.json` file.

 <h2>Overview of composer.json files</h2>